-If you are a non-streamer, you would ideally want to go for a CPU with the best single core performance in your budget category.
+If you are a non-streamer, you would ideally want a CPU with the best single-core performance in your budget category.

-If you are a Fortnite streamer, you would preferably want to go for a CPU with the best multi-core performance in your budget category.
+If you are a Fortnite streamer, you would prefer a CPU with the best multi-core performance in your budget category.

-You have to balance and gauge for yourself whether you value a better single core performance or a better multi-core performance.
+You must balance and gauge for yourself whether you value a better single-core or multi-core performance.

-The comparison between the Intel Core i7-10700K and the AMD Ryzen 5 5600X is a prime example here.
-The former has an excellent multi-core performance, while the latter has an excellent single core performance.
+A prime example is the comparison between the Intel Core i7-10700K and the AMD Ryzen 5 5600X.
+The former has an excellent multi-core performance, while the latter has an excellent single-core performance.

-If for instance you are considering either of these two, then for a streaming PC for Fornite, Intel Core i7-10700K would be the ideal choice.
-For non-streaming Fortnite PC build, the AMD Ryzen 5 5600X would be the best choice.
+If, for instance, you are considering either of these two, then for a streaming PC for Fortnite, Intel Core i7-10700K would be the ideal choice.
+For a non-streaming Fortnite PC build, the AMD Ryzen 5 5600X would be the wiser choice.

 How Many Cores Does Fortnite Actually Use?

-Fortnite requires 2 cores judging by the CPUs mentioned in the minimum and recommended requirements of the game.
+Fortnite requires two cores judging by the CPUs mentioned in the minimum and recommended requirements of the game.

-Both the Intel Core i3 3225 and the Intel Core i5 7300U are dual core processors with hyper-threading enabled.
-So 2 cores / 4 threads.
+The Intel Core i3 3225 and the Intel Core i5 7300U are dual-core processors with hyper-threading enabled.
+So two cores / 4 threads.